Azure/AKS-DevSecOps-Workshop/docs/modules/Module5/Lab03.md

 # Module 5: Operate and Monitor AKS - Lab 3
 Here, in this lab, as part of [Module 5: Operate and Monitor](index.md), we will look at [Defender for Containers](https://learn.microsoft.com/en-us/azure/defender-for-cloud/defender-for-containers-introduction).

-Before attempting this lab, please be sure to complete the items described in our [Getting Started](index.md) section.
+Before attempting this lab, please be sure to complete the items described in our [Getting Started Section](index.md#getting-started).

 ## Defender for Containers
 Defender for Containers is a cloud-native solution that may be used to secure your containers, helping you to improve, monitor, and maintain the security of your clusters, containers, and their applications.